enniob/heatingmonitoring/HOWTO-RASPI.md

-# How to run Oiltank on a Raspberry Pi
+# How to run Heating Monitoring on a Raspberry Pi

 This guide will walk you through setting up the Oiltank application on a Raspberry Pi.
 The backend will be configured to run as a service, and the frontend will be served by a web server.